firebase/firebaseui-web/MIGRATION.md

 **In v6**, FirebaseUI worked around this by calling `fetchSignInMethodsForEmail()` behind the scenes.
 When a credential error occurred, it fetched the providers for that email and presented the user with the appropriate sign-in method.

-**In v7**, `fetchSignInMethodsForEmail()` has been deprecated by Firebase and is no longer called.
-Google deprecated this method because returning which providers are associated with an email address is a potential privacy and security risk — it allows an unauthenticated caller to enumerate which accounts (and therefore which email addresses) exist in your project.
+**In v7**, `fetchSignInMethodsForEmail()` is no longer called because Firebase projects now have [email enumeration protection](https://docs.cloud.google.com/identity-platform/docs/admin/email-enumeration-protection) enabled by default, and calls to `fetchSignInMethodsForEmail()` fail when email enumeration protection is enabled.

 ### The problem with the deprecated approach